jackspaniel/nodulejs/README.md

 3. __customDebug__: <span style="color:grey">(OPTIONAL)</span> custom debug function <br>*__example:__ function(identifier) { return function(msg){ myDebug(msg) } }*

 ## What is a nodule?
 A nodule is a self-discovering, self-initializing component that would be analogous to a JSP or PHP page in those worlds.
 Except it has an advantage in that its route is declared, not tied by default to the file name or file structure.
-So you are free to re-organize nodules without upsetting urls.
+So you are free to re-organize nodules without upsetting the url structure of your site.
 But more importantly, because nodules are self-discovering, there are no onerous config files to maintain (IE - Spring).
 This system allows a much more scalable architecture on large sites--as there are no config or other shared files which grow to enormous sizes as the site grows, and nodules can be re-organized, placed into sub-folders, etc. with zero impact.

 ### What does a nodule do?
 Not a whole lot out of the box.
 See the [yukon component framework](https://github.com/jackspaniel/yukon) for a fully-fleshed out implementation.
 I split nodulejs off from yukon with the idea that it can potentially be a building block for other frameworks.